 DO make sure the main characters are well-remembered:

 Give them good descriptions to make sure they are fixed in the reader’s mind, not just physical descriptions but also traits, mannerisms, motivations and backgrounds.

 Keep them in scenes, don’t introduce them then let them vanish for a dozen chapters before you bring them back in.
 Consider keeping your chapters shorter if you are bouncing between different groups of characters.

 DON’T make everyone’s name the same:

-I have read waaay too many books were the author has given everyone a very similar-sounding name.
-This often happens in fantasy stories where a group of people from a specific culture/species etc all have similar sounding name.
+I have read waaay too many books where the author has given everyone a very similar-sounding name.
+This often happens in fantasy stories where a group of people from a specific culture/species etc all have a similar sounding name.
 I understand the logic behind this, but it can get overwhelming for the reader.

 Remember, you may know your characters by heart but your readers are meeting them for the first time and getting pages full of similar names is just frustrating.

-DON’T give everyone a really long-winded name (and title):
+DON’T give everyone a long-winded name (and title):

 By this, I mean something like “High Esteem Royal Vandum Gregormorgan Vilnatherian”… again I’ve read books where everyone was introduced like that.
 It’s annoying.
 Stop doing it!

 DON’T keep characters you don’t need:

 Having a large cast can often create more characters almost by accident.
 You have a melting pot and all it takes is an important scene and BAM, we’ve added a new character to help with this important scene.
 Is that character really necessary?

 Can you use another existing character to fill in the hole?
 If you dump in unnecessary main and secondary characters you then have to develop them.
-Do you really need more arcs in your story?
+Do you need more arcs in your story?
 Just keep an eye on that.

 DON’T lose track of your characters:

 As the storyteller, you should know what’s going on in your story.
 You kneed to know who all these characters are and what the hell they are doing!